Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/shaders/principled.rst

 Examples
 ========

-Below are some examples of how all the Principled Node's parameters interact with each other.
+Below are some examples of how all the Principled BSDF's parameters interact with each other.

 .. figure:: /images/render_cycles_nodes_types_shaders_principled_example-1a.jpg